About us

 So, rather than explaining what we do by service type, it’s simpler to explain that we provide support to anyone with a support need, so they can lead fulfilling lives in the community.
 It doesn’t matter why you need our support or what that support looks like – we’ll figure that out with you.

-We have more than 260 staff supporting about 400 people throughout Otago, with staff and clients in Dunedin (which houses Pact’s head office), Oamaru and Balclutha.
-We also have support in Queenstown,
+We have about 135 staff supporting people throughout Southland with staff and clients in Invercargill (which houses our office), Gore, Winton and Western Southland.

-We have about 115 staff supporting more than 300 people throughout Southland with staff and clients in Invercargill (which houses our office), Gore and Winton.
-Pact Southland also oversees our Queenstown service.
+We have more than 300 staff supporting people throughout Otago, with staff and clients in Dunedin (which houses Pact’s head office), Oamaru and Balclutha.

-We have more around 70 staff supporting about 175 people throughout the West Coast with staff and clients in Greymouth (which houses our main office), Hokitika and Westport.
+We have more around 70 staff supporting people throughout the West Coast with staff and clients in Greymouth (which houses our main office), Hokitika and Westport.

 OUR CONTRACTS